hapax/hapax.github.io/assets/shower.md

 	</figure>

-But if the surface cannot come to the air stream, the air stream will go to the surface.
+But if the surface cannot come to the air stream, the air stream will go to the surface, with atmospheric pressure simply pressing it through the low pressure and onto the surface.
-This phenomenon is called the *Coandă effect*, though it was first described in 1800 by polymath Thomas Young:
+This phenomenon is called the *Coandă effect* after Romanian inventor Henri Coandă, though it described eloquently a century earlier by polymath Thomas Young:

 <span style="padding-left: 20px; display:block">
 The lateral pressure which urges the flame of a candle towards the